“I’ll just check Facebook and refresh my twitter feed one more time, and then I’ll go to bed.”

 There are several extensions you can get for your web browser which will not allow you access to any time-sucking websites that you specify.
 If you find yourself browsing Reddit endlessly, or clicking through all of the related videos on YouTube, give something like StayFocusd or Cold Turkey a try.

-5. Learn to Speed Read
+5. Learn to speed read

 It’s possible to increase your reading speed by over 300% if you dedicate the time to learning.
-There’s several websites which will help you to do this.
+There are several websites which will help you to do this.
 Being able to read this quickly means you’ll be able to fly through emails, content offers and blog posts when you’re pressed for time.
 You can also quickly read through notes before meetings to bring yourself up to speed.

 You should still slow down and take more care over important documents however, like contracts, proposals and just when you want to read for pleasure.